MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-lock-status.md

 > [!NOTE]
 > It isn't possible to set the lock state on the root site collection.

-# Manage the lock status for a site by using SharePoint Online Management shell
+## Manage the lock status for a site

-Use this procedure to set the lock state of a site by using PowerShell.
+Follow this procedure to set the lock state of a site by using the SharePoint Online Management shell.

-## To manage the lock status for a site by using PowerShell
+**To manage the lock status for a site**

 1. [Download the latest SharePoint Online Management Shell](https://go.microsoft.com/fwlink/p/?LinkId=255251).